-Omicron, including sub-lineages BA.1, BA.2, BA.4 and BA.5, and their sub-lineages.
+Omicron, including sub-lineages BA.2, BA.4 and BA.5, and their sub-lineages.

 The cycle threshold (Ct) value reflects the quantity of virus (also known as viral load) found in a swab test.
 A lower Ct value indicates a higher viral load.
-The Ct analysis has not been updated this week.
 The latest Ct values of coronavirus (COVID-19) positive tests, as well as analysis of the genetic lineages of COVID-19 seen in the samples that are sequenced, are provided in the Coronavirus (COVID-19) Infection Survey: technical dataset.

 Since the end of June 2022, most COVID-19 infections in the UK have been Omicron variant BA.5 or its sub-lineages.
-One of these BA.5 sub-lineages, BQ.1, has been increasing considerably in recent weeks.
-In the week ending 13 November 2022, BQ.1 comprised 43.9% of all sequenced COVID-19 infections, an increase from 37.5% in the previous week.
-In the same week, other BA.5 variants (and sub-lineages, excluding BQ.1) comprised 34.6% of all sequenced COVID-19 infections, a decrease from 45.6% in the previous week.
-A small recent increase in the percentage of infections with BA.2 sub-lineages has also been observed.
-Notably, BA.2.75 and its sub-lineages comprised 17.0% of sequenced infections in the week ending 13 November 2022, with the sub-lineage XBB comprising 2.7% of sequenced infections.
-In the same week, BA.4 and its sub-lineages comprised 3.5% of sequenced infections.
+One of these BA.5 sub-lineages, BQ.1, has been increasing in recent months.
+In the week ending 18 December 2022, BQ.1 comprised 56.2%, and other BA.5 variants (and sub-lineages, excluding BQ.1) comprised 12.3% of all sequenced COVID-19 infections.
+The variant BA.2.75 and its sub-lineages (that include XBB and its sub-lineages, and CH.1.1 and its sub-lineages) comprised 29.7%, with the sub-lineage CH.1.1 comprising 11.3% and the sub-lineage XBB and its sub-lineages comprising 9.3% of sequenced infections in the week ending 18 December 2022.
+In the same week, BA.4 and its sub-lineages comprised 1.0% of sequenced infections.